PracHub

 How to stand out

-• Practice coding in a plain doc or minimal browser editor, because Google interviews often remove IDE conveniences and syntax support.
+1. Practice in a plain editor.
+Code in a doc or minimal browser tool, since Google interviews often strip away IDE conveniences and syntax support.

-• Start every technical answer by clarifying inputs, constraints, edge cases, and expected output before you touch code.
+2. Clarify before you code.
+Start every technical answer by pinning down inputs, constraints, edge cases, and expected output.

-• Narrate your reasoning continuously, especially when comparing a brute-force approach with a better optimized one.
+3. Narrate continuously.
+Talk through your reasoning, especially when comparing a brute-force approach with an optimized one.

-• Prepare graph problems well, not just tree and array patterns, because Google SWE interviews often lean graph-heavy.
+4. Drill graphs.
+Don't stop at tree and array patterns — Google SWE interviews often lean graph-heavy.

-• Build strong behavioral stories around ambiguity, conflict, cross-functional influence, failure, and learning.
-Weak Googliness answers can hurt even if your coding is solid.
+5. Build real behavioral stories.
+Have concrete examples around ambiguity, conflict, cross-functional influence, failure, and learning.
+Weak Googliness answers can sink an otherwise strong loop.

-• Expect follow-ups after you solve the first version, and practice adapting your solution when the interviewer changes constraints or asks for a streaming, queryable, or more scalable version.
+6. Expect follow-ups.
+After you solve the first version, the interviewer will often change constraints or ask for a streaming, queryable, or more scalable variant.
+Practice adapting on the spot.

 Frequently Asked Questions